hiroppy/fusuma/README.md

 ## Presenter Mode

+### Features

+- show your slide note
+- set a timer
+- record your actions and voice, and do time-travel
+- draw lines on the slide

+### Start Up

 1. open Sidebar(click the bottom right button(三))
 2. click the PC monitor icon
 3. if you use Chrome, you can choose select cast device